Utah Transit Authority bus rapid transit: Utah Valley Express

 Utah Valley Express (UVX) is a BRT line that connects the Provo Central and Orem Central FrontRunner stations via Brigham Young University and Utah Valley University.
-UVX opened on January 9, 2019 traveling a route of 11 miles with 5 miles of dedicated lanes.
-UVX runs Monday through Saturday from about 4:00 am to Midnight (every 6-10 minutes at peak times and every 15 minutes off-peak and on Saturdays).
+UVX opened on January 9, 2019, traveling a route of 11 mi with 5 mi of dedicated lanes.
+UVX runs Monday through Friday from about 4:00 am to 1:00 am and about 5:30 to 1:00 am on Saturday (every 6–10 minutes at peak times and every 15 minutes off-peak and on Saturdays).

 Ogden Express

-Ogden Express (OGX) is a BRT line that connects Ogden Central station to McKay-Dee Hospital, running through Weber State University and downtown Ogden.
-OGX opened on August 20, 2023 traveling a route of 5.3 miles with around 2 miles of dedicated lanes.
-OGX runs 7 days a week from 4:30 am to Midnight on Weekdays, 9 am to 10:30 pm on Saturdays, and 10 am to 6 pm on Sundays (every 10 minutes on Weekdays, 15 minutes on Saturdays and every 30 minutes on Sundays).
+Ogden Express (OGX) is a BRT line that connects the Ogden Central FrontRunner station with the McKay-Dee Hospital, running through Weber State University and downtown Ogden.
+OGX opened on August 20, 2023, traveling a route of 5.3 mi with around 2 mi of dedicated lanes.
+OGX runs 7 days a week from about 4:30 am to 12:15 am on weekdays, about 8:30 am to 11:15 pm on Saturdays, and about 9:00 am to 7:00 pm on Sundays (every 10 minutes on Weekdays, 15 minutes on Saturdays and every 30 minutes on Sundays).

+Midvalley Express

+Midvalley Express (MVX) is a BRT line that connects the Murray Central and West Valley Central stations, running through the Salt Lake Community College campus in Taylorsville.
+MVX entered service on April 12, 2026, traveling a route of about 7 mi with around 1 mi of dedicated lanes.
+MVX runs 7 days a week from 4:00 am to 12:45 Monday through Saturday and from about 5:45 am to 9:45 pm on Sundays (every 15 minutes Monday through Saturday, and every 30 minutes on Sunday).

 Future BRT lines

-There are several BRT lines studied, planned, or under construction in the UTA Service Area.
+There are several BRT lines under study, planned, or under construction in the UTA Service Area.

-Midvalley Express

-Midvalley Express (MVX) is an under-construction BRT line that will connect Murray Central station to the West Valley Central station, running through the Salt Lake Community College campus in Taylorsville.
-MVX is planned to open in the Fall of 2026, traveling a route of 7 miles with around a mile of dedicated lanes.
-MVX will run 7 days a week from 4 am to Midnight Monday to Saturday and from 6 am to 9 pm on Sundays (every 15 minutes Monday to Saturday and every 30 minutes on Sundays).
+Davis-SLC Community Connector

+The Davis-SLC Community Connector is proposed to link Farmington FrontRunner station in Davis County with the University of Utah's Research Park.
+Planned to open to 2028/2029, it will have transit signal priority within downtown Salt Lake City.
+However, no dedicated lanes will be built along its approximately 26 mi long route.
+Initial service plans envision this route to come every 15 minutes during daytime hours and every 30 minutes during early mornings and late evenings.